liw2017/ECE1512_2022W_ProjectRepo_WenxinLi_RenjieDai/Project_B/README.md

 TASK 2: KNOWLEDGE DISTILLATION IN MHIST DATASET

-We used RISE as our XAI Methods to explane all the model and we use TAKD as our state-of-the-arts KD algorithm.
+We used RISE as our XAI Methods to explane all the models and we use TAKD as our state-of-the-arts KD algorithm.